fenago/ansible-course/md/Lab_7.md

-In this lab, let\'s get started with a practical example of this to show you a great way of setting up your directory structure for a simple role-based playbook that has two different inventories---one for a development environment and one for a production environment (you would want to keep these separate in any real-world use case, although ideally, you should be able to execute the same plays on both for
+In this lab, let\'s get started with a practical example of this to show you a great way of setting up your directory structure for a simple role-based playbook that has two different inventories --- one for a development environment and one for a production environment (you would want to keep these separate in any real-world use case, although ideally, you should be able to execute the same plays on both for